On a $T_1$ Transport inequality for the adapted Wasserstein distance: Introduction

-By the definition of the adapted Wasserstein distance $\a\w_1$, it is clear that $\w_1\le \a\w_1$ and thus the implication from $(b)$ to $(a)$ follows immediately.
-The main content of the above corollary lies in the reverse direction: $(a)$ implies $(b)$.
+By the definition of the adapted Wasserstein distance $\a\w_1$, it is clear that $\w_1\le \a\w_1$ and thus the implication from $(a)$ to $(b)$ follows immediately.
+The main content of the above corollary lies in the last direction: $(b)$ implies $(c)$.

 Similarly, we obtain the following estimates on $\a\w_p$ for $p>1$ in terms of the relative entropy which is of independent interest. \begin{cor}[The general case] Let $p>1$ and $\mu\in \sp(\x)$ such that $\int_{\x} e^{\alpha d(x, x_0)^{2p}}\mu(dx)<\infty$ for some $x_0\in \x$ and $\alpha>0$.
 Then